inseri-swiss/inseri-core-wp/docs/blocks/mediaCollection.md

 If you already uploaded your desired file, you can choose it from the _Media Library_, otherwise you can _upload_ it after adding the block.

+## Parameters

+### Label

+Add a description above the block.

+### Show block

+The block can be hidden from readers but its content is still available as input for other blocks.
+You can hide it only if you choose one file from the _Media Library_.

 ## Extended view

 In the Media Library, you can organize your files that will be available for re-use in your posts.